BridgesUNCC/bridges-server-data/README.md

 ### seeding datasets

 when you run the server like that, it appears not to seed the data in the mongo server.
 Change the 'seeds' variable at the top of server/config/seed.js to seed the dataset you work on.
+You probably should seed the database from the dev environment and set the seed back to false before deploying to the production database.
+That enables you to check that the data has been seeded correctly.
+And make sure that the server is not deleting data in production.

+Also, that upload code is kinda busted, it will seed every thing at once.
+Probably causing a ton of race condition.
+And if it timesout somehow you get partial data.

+So buyers beware.